 One last thing around video conferencing… be aware of the noise around you!
-I was in a conference call once where one of the participants was eating potato chips, which their microphone did an amazingly great job of picking up.
+I was in a professional conference call once where one of the participants was eating potato chips, the sound of which their microphone did an amazingly great job of picking up.
 Not the most pleasing sound in the world for your fellow classmates.
 If you want to snack, or if your dog suddenly starts barking, mute your mic and/or camera.
 But turn it back on when things are back to normal.

 Brian Schmidt has worked as a game composer and sound designer for more than 30 years; for more than 20 of those years he worked at home.
 In addition to composing and consulting work, he is a Senior Lecturer at DigiPen Institute of Technology, teaching music and computer science.
 He, like thousands of other professors, found himself havinging to quickly jump from the classroom to online learning and teaching in the age of social distancing.